kinifi/localization-tool/README.md

 ## Localization Manager Component
 - Holds an array of Language Files to access with the API's from the language files
 - API
+  - [BOOL]Auto Update Language - searches through the array of Language Files and sees if GetLanguage() matches any of the LanguageTypes of the Language files.
   - GetTranslation(String Key) returns the string Translation
   - GetLanguageType() returns the SystemLanguage enum for this Language file
   - GetKey(String Translation) returns string with given translation